|

 is so riveting you feel like you are the one risking your

-life (the horror movie Cloverleaf was filmed in a
+life (the horror movie Cloverfield was filmed in a

 very similar style).
 Some intrepid climber videotaped